Abiy/distGatling/README.md

 In this case, you might want to use several Gatling instances hosted on multiple machines.

-Gatling doesn’t have a cluster mode yet, but you can achieve similar results manually:
+Gatling doesn’t have a cluster mode yet, hence the need for this project.

 ## Distributed Gatling